beyondthefarewell/beyondthefarewell.github.io/index.md

 - Wallet password or phrase.
 - Recovery phrase: a set of words, may be 12 or more.

+If those are lost the 'money' is lost with no means of recovery, so...

 **Make backups !**

 Note the digital asset value may or may not be potentially significant: